 How a father can better his chances at winning primary custody in a divorce case

-The divorce attorneys with the Law Office of Bryan Fagan, PLLC, have successfully represented fathers across southeast Texas who have been able to win primary custody of their child.
-While there is no sure-fire way to win in this area, there are ways to set yourself apart from many parents right from the beginning of your case.
+The Law Office of Bryan Fagan, PLLC, has represented fathers winning primary custody in southeast Texas.
+While there is no sure-fire way to win in this area, strategies help.
+There are ways to set yourself apart from many parents right from the beginning of your case.

 For starters, you need actually to be a good dad.
 Quality time with your child is crucial as absentee fathers will feed into the old and untrue stereotype that fathers are not as involved in their children’s lives as mothers are.
 So, showing a judge that you are involved in your child’s school, social and extracurricular activities is a good place to start.